Hayfever Management

 • Promote high education and professional standards for nurses and midwives across the UK.

-• Maintain the register of professionals eligible to practise.
+• Maintain the register of professionals eligible to practice.

 • Investigate concerns about nurses, midwives and nursing associates